matmaslanka/time-logs/README.md

 5. Project Status:

-   The project is in the development phase (point 10).
+   The project is in the development phase.
 Updates will include the introduction of database handling, enhancing the system's advanced features.

 6. Educational Purpose: